Minnesota Elder Dehydration Lawyer

 Nursing Homes Have an Absolute Duty to Ensure that Residents are Properly Hydrated

 Federal Law establishes that nursing homes that take Medicare residents provide each resident with sufficient fluid intake to maintain proper hydration and health.
+According to (42 CFR § 483.25 (j)):

 Hydration.
 The facility must provide each resident with sufficient fluid intake to maintain proper hydration and health.

-How to Identify Signs of Dehydration
+How to Identify Dehydration Signs

 In addition to monitoring resident’s intake of fluid, staff should be on the conducting regular assessments of the resident looking for the following signs of dehydration: